Learn how Strong Oaks Woodshop gives old wood a fresh start through handmade furniture.

-In 2008, Michael Schmiedicke was 40 years old, running a fairly successful small IT business in Front Royal, VA when his physical therapist made a blunt suggestion: “You have got to get out of your chair.”
+In 2008, Michael Schmiedicke was 40 years old and running a successful IT business in Front Royal, Virginia, when his physical therapist made a blunt suggestion: “You have got to get out of your chair.”

 That “something else” turned out to be woodworking.
-A father of three young children at the time (a fourth child would come later), Michael puttered around in his garage, trying his hands at building a dollhouse for his daughters, a shelf for the bedroom, or something for the kitchen.
-As time passed, the allure of working with his hands grew too strong.
+A father of three young children at the time (a fourth child would come later), Michael puttered around in his garage.
+He built a dollhouse for his daughters, a shelf for a bedroom, and more.
+As time passed, the allure of working with his hands grew too strong to resist.

 Claiming a new career and reclaiming wood

 With the family’s financial needs in mind, Michael and his wife, Dian, agreed he would continue to run his IT business while transitioning into doing woodwork full time.